kbknapp/Clapp-py/README.md

 -v,--version		Display version information
 -h,--help		    Display help information
 ```
+Notice the usage string that displays how you can use the application.
+If you would like to use your own custom usage string instead, simply set the `usage` property.
+Otherwise, the application will build a usage string based off the possible arguments you've supplied.

 ### Adding Additional Arguments
 Most command line applications will want to add their own command line arguments in addition to the "for free" options that `clapp` provides.
 Adding those arguments is is as simple as creating a few objects and giving them to your application.